What would you do if you had access to a hive mind?

 As an increasing number of companies transition to either hybrid or remote offices, employee swarming is an emerging best practice for virtual workplace collaboration.
 Introducing chat messaging into enterprise search results presents a whole new type of content that needs to be considered carefully and displayed a little differently.

 The promise of enterprise search is that you can search everything.
-This requires connectors to the data sources you want to index—such as Dropbox, Salesforce, YouTube, Jira, Google Drive, Twitter and many more—and a way to display that content to the right person at the right time using powerful AI technologies.
+This requires connectors to the data sources you want to index — such as Dropbox, Salesforce, YouTube, Jira, Google Drive, Twitter and many more — and a way to display that content to the right person at the right time using powerful AI technologies.

 In other words, you don’t need a second YouTube video to understand another.

-On the other hand, conversational documents—and more specifically Slack messages—depend on each other because they are part of a conversation.
-To understand a message and its impact, you need to understand the context around it—where the message is from, who’s talking to whom, for which project, when was that said, etc.
+To understand a message and its impact, you need to understand the context around it.
+This includes where the message is from, who’s talking to whom, for which project, when was that said, etc.

 This represents some challenges for adding it to an enterprise search engine, which we discuss in more detail in Should You Index Slack?
 4 Considerations Before Indexing Conversational Content.